ielbadisy/survalis/README.md

 This learner fits a cox-aalen model using `timereg::cox.aalen()` function, which combines both proportional hazards and additive effects.
 It allows for flexible modleing of time-varying and time-invariante covariates.

 _Preprocessing nots_: The initial `cox.aalen()` function requires explicit handling of covariates via `prop()` or `const()` to define how each covariates enters the model (as roportional hazards or additive effects).
 To avoid cruptic error like `Error: invalid type (NULL) for variable 'Z'`, our `fit_coxaalen()` wraps automatically all covariates with `prop()`, in order to ensure robust and concistent model fitting, enven if the user does not specify it manually.
 This ensure compatibility with bith simple and complex formulas.

+---

+- `rstpm2` (flexible parametric models)

+This learner uses natural cubis splines on the log cumulative hazard scale for flexible survival modleing.
+It allows smoth survival function estimation and interpretable effects.
+The prediction method expands `newdata` over evaluation times and reshapes results into standard survival probability matrics.

+_Note_: survival times ust be passed via the `newtime` argument of `predict()`, and expanded before calling the prediction method.

+---

+- `rpart` (survival tree)

+This learner implement survival tree modeling using the `rpart` package with exponential survival (`method = "exp"`).
+For prediction, we approximate individual survival probabilities by assuming an exponential distribution for the predicted survival time per leaf node, then converting predicted node-level times into survival probabilities at user-specified evaluation times.
+This approach ensures uniform prediction output across all learners and maintains computational speed.
+Alternative KM-based similar to the approach implemented in `pec::pecRpart` may be considered in future updates if performance benchmarking or calibration tests suggest a meaningful benefit.

+_Note_: for now, we retain the exponentia-time approximation for simplicity and maintain consistency with other learners.

 **Model API**